Kees-van-der-Oord/NiVerDig/README.md

 ### NiVerDigGeneralShutter.mac
 Save this code in c:\program files\nis-elements\macros\NiVerDigGeneralShutter.mac and configure it to be executed on NIS startup (Macros | Run Macro on Event).
-Add a ‘General Shutter’ device in the device manager with the configuration as shown on the right.
+Add a â€˜General Shutterâ€™ device in the device manager with the configuration as shown on the right.

 ![image](https://user-images.githubusercontent.com/62476661/217348206-9127d384-490a-438d-8b76-aeff419d4030.png)